elizabethsabernethy/phase-4-final-project/README.md

-  # The Art of Collection
+  # Off the arts

   # ** include react routing and required nav component **

-  - a user can become a collector by signing up
+  - an artist can sign up
-  - a collector should be able to login and remain logged in
+  - an artist should be able to login and remain logged in
-  - a collector should be able to logout
+  - an artist should be able to logout

-  - collector can delete painting
+  - an artist can delete painting
-  - collector can update painting name, museum, or artist
+  - an artist can update painting info

-  - collector can view all paintings in their collection
+  - an artist can view all paintings in their collection
-  - collector can view one specific painting in their collection
+  - an artist can view one specific painting in their collection

-  - collector can view all paintings from all museums
-  - collector can view all paintings from one museum
-  - collector can view one specific painting from a museum
+  - user can view one specific painting from a museum

   # backend done -collector can view all museums
   # backend done -collector can view one museum
   # backend done -collector can add museum to list

-  - collector can add a painting from a museum to their collection, or see that a painting is already in their collection

 - Add a painting form (only if signed in)
-  - collector adds name and artist through text input box
+  - an artist adds name and description through text input box
-  - collector adds museum through dropdown selction
+  - an artist adds museum through dropdown selction
-  - painting is added to collectors collection
+  - painting is added to an artist collection

-  - In paintings page: user/collector can filter paintings by title (search bar), artists (last name a-f, g-m, n-s, t-z), museum (search bar), or not in my collection (toggle) (if signed in)
+  - In paintings page: user can filter paintings by title (search bar), artists (last name a-f, g-m, n-s, t-z), museum (search bar), or in my collection (toggle) (if signed in)

  ** alphabetical pagination -- fetch request